nzde/JS-WeatherApp/README.md

-# JS-WeatherApp
-Javascript base Weather App
+# Javascript based Weather Application

+Tutorial based application from Dev Ed.

+Note: * Dark Sky API does not allow new signups *